 My Kitchen Rules interpretation of strategic

-In recent years, the cooking show My Kitchen Rules has been the top-rated show this time of year.
+In recent years, cooking show My Kitchen Rules has been the top-rated reality show this time of year.

 The basic premise is each team cooks a 3-course meal.
 The other contestants and professional judges score each meal.
 The team with the lowest score at the end goes home.
 Simple.